Do you want to track the lifetime value in Google Analytics for your WooCommerce shop?

 Then navigate to Insights » Settings » eCommerce and enable the option for Use Enhanced eCommerce.
 MonsterInsights will automatically detect your WooCommerce store and start tracking it in Google Analytics.

-With that, are you ready to learn how to see lifetime value report in Google Analytics?
+With that, are you ready to learn how to see lifetime value reports in Google Analytics?

 How to Find Lifetime Value Report in Google Analytics